Usman Bin Affan (RA) - The Third Rashidun Caliph

 He took part in all the major battles except the Battle of Badr due to the sickness of his wife Ruqayya (RA) bint Muhammad (PBUH).

 In 6 AH, Muhammad (PBUH) went with his 1400 companions toward Makkah to perform Umrah, but the Quraysh didn’t permit them.
 The prophet (PBUH) sent Usman (RA) to the Makkans to inform them that they only came for the ritual pilgrimage (Umrah) and that they should be permitted to enter Makkah.
-Usman remained inside Makkah for a long time, and the Muslims thought that Usman is killed by Quraysh.
+Usman remained inside Makkah for a long time, and the Muslims thought he lost his life to Quraysh.
 Muhammad (PBUH) decided to take revenge for Usman’s death and took a pledge from all the Muslims.
 It is known as the Pledge of the Tree.
-Later, it was disclosed that Usman (RA) was alive, and the two parties signed the Treaty of Hudaybiyyah.
+Later, they got information that Usman (RA) was alive, and the two parties signed the Treaty of Hudaybiyyah.

 He remained an advisor of the first two caliphs, Abu Bakr (RA) and Umar (RA), and was very close to them.